Jack Stevens (footballer, born 1997): Career

+Early career

-Stevens spent time in the youth teams at Chelsea and Barnet, but was rejected by both clubs due to his small stature.
+Stevens spent time in the youth teams at Chelsea and Barnet but was rejected by both clubs due to his small stature.
 He attended the John Madejski Academy, a school associated with Reading.

+Oxford United

-He then underwent a growth spurt and joined the youth team at Oxford United in 2014, before being given a 12-month professional contract in April 2016.
+Stevens underwent a growth spurt and joined the youth team at Oxford United in 2014 before being given a 12-month professional contract in April 2016.
 Manager Michael Appleton said that he had "worked very hard".
 This followed from a brief youth loan spell at Southern League Premier Division club Cirencester Town, where he made his senior debut in a 2–0 defeat at King's Lynn Town on 23 January 2016, and also played in a 5–2 home defeat to St. Neots Town seven days later.

 On 5 August 2016, Stevens joined Oxford City of the National League South on a youth loan deal.
-He played seventeen games before being recalled on 11 November in order to provide cover at United whilst Benjamin Büchel was on international duty.
+He played 17 games before being recalled on 11 November to provide cover at United whilst Benjamin Büchel was on international duty.
 On 24 August 2017, Stevens returned to Oxford City on loan after manager Pep Clotet brought in Scott Shearer to act as backup to Simon Eastwood.
-He played nineteen league and three FA Cup games, before being recalled from his loan on 9 January due after Eastwood picked up an injury.
+He played 19 league and three FA Cup games, before being recalled from his loan on 9 January due after Eastwood picked up an injury.
 He was an unused substitute in the 2017 final of the EFL Trophy at Wembley Stadium, where Oxford were beaten 2–1 by Coventry City.

 On 19 January 2018, Stevens joined Tamworth on a one-month loan deal.
-In March 2018, Stevens signed a new contract with Oxford United to keep him at the club until the summer of 2019; caretaker-manager Derek Fazackerley described him as "very much as one for the future".
-He played fifteen National League North matches as Tamworth were relegated in 21st-place.
+In March 2018, Stevens signed a new contract with Oxford United to keep him at the club until the summer of 2019; caretaker manager Derek Fazackerley described him as "very much as one for the future".
+He played 15 National League North matches as Tamworth were relegated in 21st-place.